jijivishu/TestTubeYumYums/README.md

    ```bash
    pip install -r requirements.txt
    ```
    Note: Ensure that PostgreSQL is running at port 5432 with the username and password set to postgres and the database name set to TestTubeYumYumsDB.
-Modify settings.py if needed.
+Modify settings.py if needed. \n
 ![alt text](https://github.com/jijivishu/TestTubeYumYums/blob/main/TestTubeYumYums/static/TestTubeYumYums/images/readme/pgadmin.png)
 5. Create migrations: